 Serritella has a BA in Communication from Ithaca College.
 He also studied art history there and in London.
 His primary applied art training came in the form of two artist residencies studying with Ah Leon and clay masters in Taiwan.
 It was there that he was taken with the historic Yixing teapots, introduced to the Japanese wabi philosophy, and began his trompe l’oeil explorations.

 As a result, Serritella’s works are internationally recognized and have been exhibited, awarded and collected for their exquisite design and incredibly realistic textures.
-They are included in many permanent museum collections including among others the Renwick Gallery of the Smithsonian American Art Museum, The Mint Museum, Carnegie Museum of Art, and Everson Museum of Art’s world class ceramics collection.
+They are included in many permanent museum collections including among others The Metropolitan Museum of Art, the Renwick Gallery of the Smithsonian American Art Museum, the Carnegie Museum of Art, and the Mint Museum.
 Many esteemed private collections also contain pieces, including the Kamm Teapot Foundation – the world’s largest teapot collection.

-The artist has contributed to over 80 exhibitions and his pieces have appeared on the covers of AmericanStyle and Pottery Making Illustrated, and in the pages of Ceramics Monthly, Modern, NICHE, Clay Times, The Crafts Report and Ceramic Art (Taiwan), as well as in Lark Book’s 500 Teapots, Volume 2 and several other books and calendars on ceramic art.
+Works have appeared on the covers of AmericanStyle and Pottery Making Illustrated, and in the pages of Ceramics Monthly, Modern, NICHE, Clay Times, The Crafts Report, Design 360º (China), Ceramic Art (Taiwan), Lark Books’ 500 Teapots, Volume 2, as well as in several other books and calendars on ceramic art.